floquation/OF-kva_interfaceProperties/README.md

 ## About the author

-I (Kevin van As) am (at the time of writing) a PhD student at TUDelft, Faculty of Applied Sciences, Transport Phenomena group.
+I was a PhD student at TUDelft, Faculty of Applied Sciences, Transport Phenomena group (2015-2019) when I was developing this library.
-My work is, qualitatively, on simulating boiling within OpenFOAM.
+My work was initially on simulating boiling within OpenFOAM, which later considerably changed to simulating interferometric light scattering from red blood cells.
+I now (2019) no longer work in research.

 https://www.linkedin.com/in/kevinvanas/